Ukraine vows defiance as Russia launches major invasion - KTVZ

 EU Commission President Ursula von der Leyen promised to “weaken Russia’s economic base and its capacity to modernize” following its “barbaric attack” against Ukraine.
 “We will freeze Russian assets in the European Union and stop the access of Russian banks to European financial markets,” she said.

-Scholz called on Putin “to immediately stop the military attack” and withdraw Russian troops from Ukraine.
-The “Russian leadership will pay a bitter price,” he said.
+Russian stocks crashed by more than 40% Thursday after trading resumed on the Moscow Stock Exchange.
+The Russian ruble also dropped to an all-time low against the dollar and the euro.

+Italy condemned Russia’s attack on Ukraine, calling it “unjustified and unjustifiable.”
+In a statement, Prime Minister Mario Draghi said Italy was “close to the Ukrainian people and institutions in this dramatic moment.”
+He added that Italy was working with “European and NATO allies to respond immediately, with unity and determination.”

 Germany has pledged support to its neighboring countries, including Poland, in the event that Ukrainians flee as a result of the Russian action.

-UK Prime Minister Boris Johnson said in a televised address that Putin had “attacked a friendly country without any provocation, and without any credible excuse.”
-Britain and its allies “will slap a “massive package of economic sanctions” on Moscow, he said.

-Italy described Russia’s attack on Ukraine as “unjustified and unjustifiable.”
-Prime Minister Mario Draghi said Italy was working with “European and NATO allies to respond immediately, with unity and determination.”

-Turkey’s President Recep Tayyip Erdogan described Russia’s military action in Ukraine as “unacceptable,” adding: “This step, which we see as contrary to international law, is a blow to the regional stability and peace.”

-China, however, declined to condemn Russia’s attack on Ukraine, instead repeating calls for parties to “exercise restraint” and accusing the United States of “fueling fire” in the tensions.
+“We are following very closely whether there will be an influx of refugees to our neighboring countries,” Interior Minister Nancy Faeser said in a statement Thursday.

 The-CNN-Wire